2024-08-03

 My site has over 80 galleries containing over 7000 pictures.
 For each picture I add, I make an entry in a text file with a caption and the filename, and copy the photo to a web directory.
 Then I run programs to generate web index files and thumbnails on my personal computer, and check them before I push the web index files and the photos to the private site.
 This setup means that I have to update my tools when browser or web technology changes.
 On the other hand, I control the privacy of the pictures and can improve the site whenever I want.

 On the living room computer, I have thousands of pictures in the Photos application.
 For each picture I add, I edit and straighten and crop it if necessary.
-Since the display is an HD TV, I try cropping landscape photos to 16:9 if the picture can stand that: doing so will eliminate black space at the sides or top of the screen.
+Since the display is an HD TV, I try cropping landscape photos to 16:9 if the picture can stand that: doing so will eliminate black borders at the sides or top of the screen.
 Then I follow the steps described above to improve what I can.

 I add pictures to a Photos album called "screen" if they should be in the random screensaver.